-A practical way to drive incremental change towards a more ethical, sustainable health system.
+A practical way to drive incremental change towards a more ethical and sustainable health system.

-Today’s health professionals are rightly expected not just to provide exemplary individual care, but to contribute to systematically improving the services within which that care is delivered.
+Today’s health professionals are rightly expected not just to provide exemplary individual care, but to contribute to systematically improving the services within which that care is delivered, using a process called Quality Improvement (QI).

 CLIMATE CHANGE AND HEALTH